Policy Number: 115

 - definition of the role of the department chair (as advocate or neutral presenter) and the role of the candidate in initiating the nomination;

-- a description of what materials are to be included in the tenure file (at a minimum, those materials should include a curriculum vitae; letters from the dean and department chair/equivalent; three letters from faculty within the candidate's institution; summary statements or votes from the applicant’s department, division, module, section; school-wide opinions and votes; a minimum of three, preferably five, letters from outside the institution; a letter from the chair of the school's appointment, promotion and tenure committee, if appropriate; any other letters that are appropriate);
+- a description of the materials to be included in the tenure file (at a minimum, those materials should include a curriculum vitae; letters from the department chair/equivalent; three letters from faculty within the candidate's institution; summary statements and results of any vote from the applicant’s department, division, module, section; a summary or reference to school committee opinions and results of any vote; a minimum of three, preferably five, letters from outside the institution; a letter from the chair of the school's appointment, promotion and tenure committee, if appropriate; any other letters that are appropriate);

 - a description of the process for soliciting letters of reference and the role of the candidate, the dean, or the school's appointment, promotion and tenure committee in this process;

 - a schedule of the deadline for each step of the process.

 Final tenure recommendations will be submitted to the University Appointment, Promotion and Tenure Committee (“UAPTC”) by March 1 of each year.
 (See Section H for further details.)